 The Peden family, known as one of the first people who turned a former cold-war missile site into a livable home run a business called 20th Century Castles.
 It helps other people plan and build an underground shelter.

 The Subterra Castle covers 34 acres of estate, including an airstrip, and other facilities.
-The silo which was bought by Ed Peden for only $40,000 transformed this former junk heap to a modern day castle.
-The complex tunnels of the site stays 10-15 feet underground.
+The silo which was bought by Ed Peden for only $40,000 transformed this former junk heap to a modern-day castle.
+The complex tunnels of the site stay 10-15 feet underground.
 The family just needs to make sure they stock up with emergency food and other basic needs, then they can sleep well knowing that they are safe from almost everything.

 Images: 20th Century Castles